awesome-vacuum/awesome-vacuum/README.md

 ## Projects

 **[`^        back to top        ^`](#)**

+A list of full blown projects to create a robot vacuum.

 - [CleanBOT](https://www.instructables.com/CleanBOT/) - DIY bluetooth controlled robot vacuum built from wood and scrap electronics.
 - [DIY Vacuum Robot by CesNieto](https://www.instructables.com/Build-Your-Own-Vacuum-Robot/) - DIY robot vacuum built using 3D printing and an Arduino Uno.